ebonnal/streamable/README_ETL.md

     @task
     def post_users(users_query: str):
         """
-        Iterates over users from BigQuery and POST them concurrently by batch of 100 into a third party.
+        Iterates over users from BigQuery and POST them concurrently by group of 100 into a third party.
         The rate limit (16 requests/s) of the third party is respected.
         If any exception happened the task will finally raise it.
         """